AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

     ~~~
     "42\n123\n555"
     ~~~
-    If an SCA error occurred, the sequence of return values will go up to that point.
-    If another type of error occurred (such as a formatting error), it will return a failure string.
+    If an SCA error occurred, the sequence of return values will go up to that point, plus the error message If another type of error occurred (such as a formatting error), it will return a failure string.